Updated: Oct 18

-Welcome to our beautiful August getaway to the 9th largest country in the world.
+Welcome to our beautiful end-of-summer getaway to the 9th largest country in the world.

 Much like Kyrgyzstan, this country is filled with dazzling lakes, gorgeous hiking opportunities & plenty of rustic adventures.
 The best part?
 No visa requirement any more - the visa is FREE and on arrival for Indian passport holders.